-In addition, the City has identified primarily vacant sites throughout the City to accommodate the remaining moderate and above moderate income RHNA.
+In addition, the City has identified primarily vacant sites throughout the City to accommodate the RHNA.
 The General Plan update offers significant potential for increased development on these sites.
 The majority of these are vacant sites.
 The only non-vacant sites are currently used for parking and therefore have minimal existing structures that would impede redevelopment.
 Additionally, the non-vacant site property is privately owned.
 The owner has expressed interest in redeveloping this site into a mixed use project.
 The owner has submitted a specific plan for the project; however, revisions are necessary.